 In our minds, the Nativity is majestic.
 It is glorious.
 There is no crying, no fussing, no restlessness, no dirty diapers, no spit up, no anxiety, no fear.
 Our Nativity is a serene, sweet, sanitized scene.
-But the truth is that was not the reality of Christmas.
-Christmas reality was not beautiful, and it was far from perfect.
+But that was not the reality of Christmas.
+The reality of Christmas was not beautiful, and it was far from perfect.

-So, as a church, keep the manger in Christmas by always being authentic, real people living in the real world, concentrating on real problems, comforting real pain, confronting real evil.
-The last thing this fragmented world needs are more fake, sanctimonious, pretentious hypocrites.
+So, as a church, let’s keep the manger in Christmas by always being authentic, real people living in the real world, concentrating on real problems, comforting real pain, confronting real evil.
+The last thing this fragmented world needs are more fake, sanctimonious, pretentious Christians.

 - Put the shepherds back in Christmas.